 To repair yum checksum errors, clean yum metadata:

-Symptom: When you run yum on Fedora, you get the errors saying that "Another app is currently holding the yum lock."
+Symptom: When you attempt to install a package with yum, you get an error saying that "Another app is currently holding the yum lock."

 Loaded plugins: langpacks, presto, refresh-packagekit Existing lock /var/run/yum.pid: another copy is running as pid 1880.
 Another app is currently holding the yum lock; waiting for it to exit...
 The other application is: PackageKit Memory : 178 M RSS (586 MB VSZ) Started: Tue Jul 9 09:43:17 2013 - 00:12 ago State : Sleeping, pid: 1880

-The culprit for this error is PackageKit which is responsible for auto updates on Fedora.
+The culprit for this error is PackageKit which is responsible for auto updates on Red Hat based systems.
 The PackageKit process gets automatically started upon boot, holding the yum lock.

 Once you reboot your desktop, you will no longer get yum lock errors.